Latina/Latino Studies

 LTNS 230 Introduction to Latina/o Literature (Units: 3)

-Background in Chicano/Latino literature.
-Readings from all the major Latino groups with an emphasis on culture, politics, and gender as seen through fiction.
+Background in Latina/x/o literature with an emphasis on culture, politics, and gender as seen through fiction.

 Course Attributes: